sherpanuren/my_portfolio/README.txt

 📬 Contact

-If you're interested in hiring a passionate and entry-level Data Analyst — feel free to reach out via [https://www.linkedin.com/in/nurensherpa/] or (mailto:sherpanuren1@gmail.com)
+If you're interested in hiring a passionate and entry-level ICT Project Co-ordinator — feel free to reach out via [https://www.linkedin.com/in/nurensherpa/] or (mailto:sherpanuren1@gmail.com)